selenalee123/Job-Cost-Calculation-Application/README.md

 Cost Calculation Functions:
 `calculateInputCost(item: JobData)`: cost of individual job items based on quantity and unit price.
-`calculateJobCost(jobId: number, calculatedJobs: Map<number, number>)`: calculates the total cost of a job, accounting for both direct inputs and nested jobs.
+`calculateJobCost(jobId: number, calculatedJobs: Map<number, number>)`: calculates the total cost of a job:  for both direct inputs and nested jobs.
-`calculateJobs()`: Generates a list of unique jobs with their respective total costs.
+`calculateJobs()`: create a list of unique jobs with total costs.

-Installation
+### Installation
 Install the necessary dependencies:
 `npm install`
 Usage